 Charity fundraising by the girls is an integral part of the School year.

-Girls and staff across the School are involved in many charity fundraising events throughout the year.
+Pupils and staff across the School are involved in many charity fundraising events throughout the year.
 In 2017-18 Senior School raised £6,700 for Mind, their chosen charity for the academic year.
 Amongst the contributions were donations of shareholder profits from the Young Enterprise team “Fusion”, staff fundraising during the Wolf Run and refreshment sales at the Year 10 v Staff rounders match.

 As well as funds raised for MIND, the Senior School also supported many other charities including Unicef, B-eat, Macmillan, British Legion, Save the Children, St Basil’s, Friends of Solihull Hospital and Sparkhill Foodbank.
 A grand total of £3,800 was donated to these and other worthwhile causes, along with further donations of food and other items.

-Charity Representatives organise a variety of events throughout the year including cake, sweet and ice-cream sales, Saint Martin’s Got Talent competitions and a Charity Night each Spring Term where musical items from girls and staff ensure a very enjoyable night for all concerned.
+Charity Representatives organise a variety of events throughout the year including cake, sweet and ice-cream sales, Saint Martin’s Got Talent competitions and a Charity Night each Spring Term where musical items from pupils and staff ensure a very enjoyable night for all concerned.

 The chosen charity for the 2018-19 academic year is the British Heart Foundation.
 Please see our News Room for updates throughout the year.